UD-Math-Data-Science-1/notes/_sources/network/distance.md

 sns.displot(x=dbar,bins=13);
 ```

-The chances are good, therefore that any message could be passed along in three hops or fewer (within the big component).
+The chances are good, therefore, that any message could be passed along in three hops or fewer (within the big component).
 In fact, theory states that as $n\to\infty$, the mean distance in ER graphs is expected to be approximately

 ```{math}
 :label: eq-small-world-ERdistance